40+ Recycling Activities For Kids To Learn

 How To:

-1. This game would work well for age groups.
-Basically, you have to gather a pile of recyclable, reusable and landfill items.
+1. You have to gather a pile of recyclable, reusable, and landfill items.
 20 would be enough.

-2. Now place the three boxes at the end of the playing area.
-The Reuse box should be placed the closest; the Recycling Box should be placed midway, and the Landfill Box must be furthest away.
+2. Place three boxes at the end of the playing area.
+The reuse box should be placed the closest; the recycling box should be midway, and the landfill box the farthest.

-3. The playing teams have to figure out what they have to do with each item and then run to the bucket and place in the appropriate bin.
-They more items they reuse, the more items they can recycle.
-It also increases their chances of winning.
-Besides, it will reinforce the idea that reusing is cheaper and requires lesser resources than recycling.
+3. The playing teams have to figure out what they have to do with each item, run, and place them in the appropriate box.
+It will reinforce the idea that reusing is cheaper and requires fewer resources than recycling.
 Recycling, on the other hand, uses fewer resources than land filling.

 4. At the end of the game, you have to review each item in the bin.
 The team members have to explain how they would reuse an item in the reuse bin to confirm that the items put in the recycling bin are actually recyclable in the community.